e-kwsm/ompi/docs/installing-open-mpi/installation-location.rst

         #.
 Fortran compilers may have different values for the logical
              ``.TRUE.`` constant.
-As such, any MPI function that uses the Fortran ``LOGICAL`` type may only get ``.TRUE.`` values back that correspond to the the ``.TRUE.`` value of the Fortran compiler with which Open MPI was configured.
+As such, any MPI function that uses the Fortran ``LOGICAL`` type may only get ``.TRUE.`` values back that correspond to the ``.TRUE.`` value of the Fortran compiler with which Open MPI was configured.

     #.
 Similar to C++, linking object files that Fortran language features such